 Skip to content

-Quick Answer: In US English, the phrase Are you okay? is pronounced /ɑːr juː oʊˈkeɪ/.
+Quick Answer: In English, "are you okay" is pronounced /ɑːr juː oʊˈkeɪ/.

 (Listen to the audio above for the stress and intonation)